Bento Grid Slot System¶

 }

 SlotBadgeProps variants: "default", "accent", "warn", "danger".
-Badges are collected separately from stat-card slots and rendered as a horizontal pill row, not inside the bento grid.
+Badges are collected separately and rendered as a horizontal pill row above the bento grid.

 Key files reference¶